Locality-aware parallel block-sparse matrix-matrix multiplication using the Chunks and Tasks programming model: Performance evaluation

 \subsection{Investigation of communication costs}

-As shown in Section~\ref{sec:quadtree-effects} the quadtree representation in principle allows data locality in sparse matrices to be exploited.
+As shown in Section~\ref{sec:quadtree-effects}, the quadtree representation in principle allows data locality in sparse matrices to be exploited.
 Here we test this in practice by considering weak scaling using banded matrices similarly to the calculations presented in Figure~\ref{fig:weak_scaling_erik} with fixed bandwidth but a matrix dimension that is increasing proportionally to the number of worker processes.
-A constant amount of communication for each worker process can then be expected provided that the used CHT-MPI library succeeds in distributing the work.
+The average amount of communication for each worker process can then be expected to be constant, provided that the used CHT-MPI library succeeds in distributing the work.

-However, if an approach like~\cite{BulucGilbert2012, Borstnik2014} is used, where a random permutation destroying data locality is employed, the amount of communication needed will grow, as noted in Section~\ref{subsec:CompAndCommCosts}.
+However, if an approach like~\cite{BulucGilbert2012, Borstnik2014} is used, where a random permutation destroying data locality is employed, the average amount of communication needed will grow, as noted in Section~\ref{subsec:CompAndCommCosts}.
 In this case, since the matrix dimension is increased together with the number of processes, by \eqref{eq:sqrtp_equation}, the number of matrix elements that each process needs to fetch becomes

 where $k$ is the constant relating $N$ and $p$ in our weak scaling tests such that $N = kp$.